Scientific Name

 Description

-Deuterocohnia lorentziana is an attractive terrestrial Bromeliad that forms dense mounds comprised of rosettes of stiff triangular leaves with smooth margins but a sharp terminal spine.
-It grows up to 2 feet (60 cm) tall.
-The individual rosettes are up to 1 inch (2.5 cm) in diameter.
-Leaves appear to be silvery-white because the leaf surfaces are covered with reflective white hairs.
-Flowers are yellow-green, up to 1 inch (2.5 cm) long, and appear from late winter to early spring.
+Deuterocohnia lorentziana is an attractive terrestrial Bromeliad that forms dense mounds of rosettes of stiff triangular leaves with smooth margins but a sharp terminal spine.
+It can grow up to 2 feet (60 cm) tall, while the individual rosettes can reach up to 1 inch (2.5 cm) in diameter.
+The leaves look silvery-white because they are covered with white reflective hairs.

 Hardiness